 Green coffee is grown in tropical regions and is typically transported to the Metro Vancouver region in containers by ocean-going vessels.
 Coffee arriving from origin must pass through the Port Metro Vancouver.
 In 2014, a month-long strike by local truck drivers who service the Port Metro Vancouver caused significant delays in the receipt of green coffee from the origin.
 Outbound international shipments were also delayed.
 A similar labour action at major west-coast ports in the United States throughout 2014 caused vessels to be delayed at Port Metro Vancouver.
+In 2020 the coronavirus pandemic caused disruption in the supply chain deliveries from their origin and to customers.
 These types of delays related to reliance on third party logistics facilities and operators can cause Swiss Water to lose sales.
 Increased costs are also incurred when Swiss Water has to purchase green coffee from warehouses in other North American cities when green coffee is delayed in arrival from the origin.

-Volatility in the coffee commodity price affects Swiss Water in a number of ways.
+The company manages risks related to volatility in coffee prices via its Commodity Price Risk Management Policy.
+The details are described in the 'Derivatives and Hedging Activities' section of the annual financial statements for the year ended December 31, 2020.
+Although there is a policy to mitigate coffee commodity price risks, the volatility in the coffee commodity price affects Swiss Water in a number of ways.
 When coffee prices rise rapidly, customers tend to reduce their purchases and inventory levels.
 In addition, sustained increases in coffee commodity prices are passed onto consumers in the form of higher retail prices, which reduces consumer demand.
 Both factors tend to reduce Swiss Water's processing volumes and/or sales.
 Conversely, when the coffee commodity price declines, customers replenish their inventories and reduce retail prices, stimulating demand.